ajazfarhad/shop-api/README.md

 # Shop API

 Example app created for the following blog post
+Link TBA

-if you wish to test the application's deployment on the ** GKE (Google Kubernetes Engine)**.
+if you wish to test the application's deployment on the **GKE (Google Kubernetes Engine)**.
 The ``K8-deployment-config`` directory contains the configuration information.

 ### GKE Deployment Steps:
 If you already have a GCP project setup and ``gcloud`` cli is configured, use the following steps to deploy the application